WaveEngine/EvergineDocs/manual/basics/bindings/bind_components.md

 }
 ```

+### isRecursive (default `true`)

+If set to `true` the search will include all descendants (or ascendants) in the hierarchy; otherwise, the search will only include the direct descendants.

-### Tag (default `null`)
+### tag (default `null`)

-If the Tag has value, it will only find components in entities that has the specified Tag.
+If the tag has value, it will only find components in entities that has the specified Tag.
 It works for filtering entities.

 ```csharp
 public class MyComponent : Component